c-h-russell-walker/weatheremail/README.md

 # WeatherEmail

-For notes on some technical ideas about sacling this app please, [see this doc](./doc/notes.md).
+For notes on some technical ideas about scaling this app please, [see this doc](./doc/notes.md).

 ## What follows is a living document on setting up this app.